-Q: Who is eligible to receive hotel rooms?
+Q1: Who is eligible to receive hotel rooms?

-A: Hotels for Heroes provides hotel rooms to the families of wounded, injured, and ill military service members who are undergoing treatment at authorized medical centers when a Fisher House is not available.
+A: Hotels for Heroes provides hotel rooms to the families of wounded, injured, and ill service members who are undergoing treatment at authorized medical centers when a Fisher House is not available.
 In general, the focus of Hotels for Heroes support is for situations involving significant medical events and emergencies.
 It is not intended for general visits during ongoing outpatient care.Veterans are eligible when the request originates through a Fisher House that would provide lodging for that veteran but cannot because the Fisher House is full.

-Q: Can the Hotels program be utilized in place of a Fisher House?
+Q2: Can the Hotels program be utilized in place of a Fisher House?

-Q: How do I request assistance from Hotels for Heroes?
+Q3: Who can request assistance from Hotels for Heroes?